 Irish company law requires the directors to prepare financial statements for each financial period.
 Under that law the directors have elected to prepare the financial statements in accordance with FRS 102, The Financial Reporting Standard applicable in the UK and Republic of Ireland, issued in March 2018 by the Financial Reporting Council ("relevant financial reporting framework").
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial position of the Group and Company as at the financial period end date and of the profit or loss of the Group for the financial period and otherwise comply with the Companies Act 2014.
-In preparing these financial statements, the directors are select suitable accounting policies for the financial statements and then apply them consistently;
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial period end date and of the profit or loss of the Group for the financial period and otherwise comply with the Companies Act 2014.
+In preparing these financial statements, the directors are required to:

-make judgments and estimates that are reasonable

-state whether the financial statements have been

-prepared in accordance with the applicable accounting

-standards, identify those standards, and note the effect

-and the reasons for any material departure from those

-required to:

-and prudent:

-standards; and

-(Dara Deen Dara Deering

-Chief Executive Officer Home Building Finance Ireland DAC

-prepare the financial statements on a going concern basis unless it is inappropriate to presume that the company will continue in business.
+- select suitable accounting policies for the financial statements and then apply them consistently; - make judgments and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with the applicable accounting standards, identify those standards, and note the effect and the reasons for any material departure from those standards; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the company will continue in business.

 The directors are responsible for ensuring that the Company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the company, enable at any time the assets, liabilities, financial position and profit or loss of the Company to be determined with reasonable accuracy, enable them to ensure that the financial statements and the director's report comply with the Companies Act 2014 and enable the financial statements to be audited.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
 Legislation in Ireland governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.